I got a text about an HVAC issue on my honeymoon. That probably tells you everything you need to know about why this post exists.

 The Math: What Your Time Is Actually Worth

 Now add the vendor coordination, the follow-ups, the documentation.
-For most landlords I know, tenant-related tasks eat 10-15 hours a month.
-That's 120-180 hours a year.
-Over a month of full-time work, spread across every evening, weekend, and holiday.
+In our experience, tenant-related tasks easily climb past that — closer to a full month of full-time work across the year, spread across every evening, weekend, and holiday.

 Except those hours aren't concentrated.
 They're scattered across 365 days.
 It's 30 minutes here, 45 minutes there, always at the worst possible time.
 You never get a clean break.
 There's no "off" button.
 And the true cost isn't just the hours.
 It's the quality of all the other hours that get contaminated by the constant availability.